D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Fundamentals/Electromagnetic wave.md

 Since momentum is conserved, whenever light collides with sometimes, a part of its momentum must be transferred to it.
 If light lands perpendicularly (normal incidence) and the receiver is a so-called "perfect absorber" (meaning, it absorbs 100% of the momentum that hits it), we can give a mathematical expression of this transfer.
 In a time $\Delta t$, the transfer is determined by the momentum density as $\Delta \mathbf{p}=\langle \mathbf{g} \rangle Ac\Delta t$.
 But remember that by [[Newton's laws|Newton's second law]], a variation in momentum is a [[force]], so when spread over the area $A$ that's being lit up, we get a [[pressure]]:
 $$\boxed{P=\frac{1}{A} \frac{\Delta \lvert \mathbf{p} \rvert }{\Delta t}=\frac{\varepsilon_{0}}{2}E_{0}^{2}=\frac{I}{c}}$$
 This pressure is known as **[[radiation pressure]]** and, in general, it is *extremely* weak.
 Weak enough that it's fair if you assumed that electromagnetic radiation was simply incapable of applying a force to something.
 But it *is* there, all because momentum conservation must be preserved.
 By the way, if the receiver was a "perfect reflector" (meaning, it reflects 100% of the momentum), the pressure would be doubled since the effective $\Delta \lvert \mathbf{p} \rvert$ would itself be doubled (since we'd be sending $\mathbf{p}\mapsto-\mathbf{p}$ instead of $\mathbf{p}\mapsto0$).
-### In matter
+### In dielectrics
 To develop a theory of electromagnetic waves in matter, we turn to the Maxwell equations in matter.
-We set the free charge and free current to zero, but quickly hit an impasse.
+We start off in an analogous way as the vacuum case by setting the free charge and free current to zero; this corresponds to claiming with are working with [[Dielectric|dielectrics]], where free charges are scarce. [[Conductor|Conductors]] require more refined analysis, which we'll defer to later.
+Still, even in this no-free-charge setting we quickly hit an impasse.
 The behavior of waves in matter is, unsurprisingly, dependent on the nature of the material itself, namely how the [[electric displacement]] and [[auxiliary field]] behave.
 We can however restrict ourselves to the usual and generally quite useful case of linear, homogeneous and isotropic materials, in which the shapes of $\mathbf{D}$ and $\mathbf{H}$ are well-known.
 In such a setting, we get
 $$\nabla ^{2}\mathbf{E}=\varepsilon\mu\frac{ \partial ^{2}\mathbf{E} }{ \partial t^{2} } ,\qquad \nabla ^{2}\mathbf{B}=\varepsilon\mu\frac{ \partial ^{2}\mathbf{B} }{ \partial t^{2} } $$
 This form is near-identical to the vacuum one, with the difference of using general [[permittivity]] and [[permeability]] instead of their vacuum versions.
 This leads to a different shape for the phase velocity:
 $$v=\frac{1}{\sqrt{ \varepsilon \mu }}=\frac{1}{\sqrt{ \varepsilon_{0}\varepsilon_{r}\mu_{0}\mu_{r} }}=\underbrace{ \frac{1}{\sqrt{ \varepsilon_{0} \mu_{0} }} }_{ c } \underbrace{ \frac{1}{\sqrt{ \varepsilon_{r}\mu_{r} }} }_{ 1/n }=\frac{c}{n}$$